adrien-ben/bagl/README.md

 ### Models

 Partial support of glTF 2.0 is implemented.
 For now only static mesh rendering are handle.
 Sparse accessors are not supported.

+Model are represented by a graph.
+The root (represented by the Model class) can contains several nodes (represented by the ModelNode class).
+Each node can have its own children.
+A node contains transform data and can contain one or more meshes.

 ### Lights